 • All project parties must be legal entities.
 Please note that sole proprietorships or sole traders are not legal entities.

-• All beneficiary must have a Swedish organization number.
-A player without a branch or place of business in Sweden may participate as participant but cannot receive funding from Vinnova.
+• All beneficiary must have a Swedish corporate registration number.
+Actors without a branch or establishment in Sweden may participate as participant but cannot receive funding from Vinnova.

 • Proposal must be written in English or Swedish.

-• The project described in proposal must not have started before proposal is submitted.
+• The project described in proposal must not have begun before proposal is submitted.

-• Proposal must follow all instructions and contain all appendices according to section 9.
+• Proposal must follow all instructions and contain all attachments according to section 9.

 • Applications that do not meet the formal requirements or instructions set out in Section 9 will not be assessed, and will be rejected without further justification.